njtierney/validateHOT/paper/paper.md

 \addtolength{\topmargin}{-0.95425pt}
 \newcommand{\colcod}[1]{\texttt{\color{purple}#1}}
 ```
 # Summary

 validateHOT is an R package that provides functions to both validate a validation/holdout task and run market simulations for results obtained in a (adaptive) choice-based conjoint analysis (hereafter ACBC and CBC, respectively) and maximum difference scaling (hereafter MaxDiff) using, for example, ChoiceModelR [@ChoiceModelR] or Sawtooth's Lighthouse Studio.

 # Statement of need

 Preference measurement techniques' (e.g., (A)CBC or MaxDiff) aim is to predict behavior [@green1990].
-Hence, it is essential for both academics and practitioners to ensure that the collected data is valid and predicts outside tasks (i.e., the model has external validity) well.[^1] The easiest way for testing validity is by including so-called validation or holdout tasks [e.g., @rao2014; @Orme2015], which are tasks that are fixed (i.e., same across participants) and are usually not used for estimating the part-worth utilities in hierarchical Bayes estimation.
+Hence, it is essential for both academics and practitioners to ensure that the collected data is valid and predicts outside tasks (i.e., the model has external validity) well.[^1] The easiest way for testing validity is by including so-called validation or holdout tasks [e.g., @rao2014; @Orme2015], which are tasks that are fixed (i.e., same across participants) and are usually not used for estimating the part-worth utilities in hierarchical Bayes estimation (see, e.g., @sablotny-wackershauser2024.
 Practitioners often do not include them [@yang2018], which is unsatisfactory given the fact that the model is used to estimate market shares which poses the basis for relevant marketing decisions.

 [^1]: In terms of external validity, we refer to the generalizations to different settings [see, @calder1982, p.240].